Tibial Implant Fixation in TKA Worth A Revision? -- How to Avoid Stress-Shielding Even for Stiff Metallic Implants: Results

 Elementary mechanical reasoning suggests that the larger the force part mediated by the plate, the larger the tibial bone loading into proximal bone and more distal regions.
-Notice in this context that in natural, pre-surgery conditions the applied force is completely transmitted through that tibial plane which is chosen in surgery to be resection plane.
-A more refined analysis which underpins the hypothesized relation of plate-bone loading transfer is carried out in Sec.~\ref{sec:postsurgery_SED_differences} by a detailed comparison of post-surgery with pre-surgery SED changes according to \eqref{eq:SED-difference-definition}.
+Notice in this context that in natural, pre-surgery conditions the applied force is completely transmitted through that tibial plane which is chosen in surgery to be resection plane. {In Sec.~\ref{sec:postsurgery_SED_differences} we show that the plate-to-stem force decomposition is in fact a reliable indicator for post-surgery to pre-surgery SED changes according to \eqref{eq:SED-difference-definition} in the proximal tibia.} \\[2mm] { In reality, the cement usually balloons out at the tip region of the stem, frequently contacting the posterior cortex and undoubtedly transmitting loads in the area.
+In that case the axial force portion transmitted by the stem is expected to rise.
+In the present analysis however, where a 40 mm stem along with a balloon of 10 mm diameter is considered, force transmission remains unaltered Tab.~\ref{tab:LoadPartitioning-StemTipConditions}, which indicates that a stiff bridge to the cortex was not established.
+For the uncemented stem the tip conditions --hollow versus spongy bone-- similarly have minor influence on force transmission}.